mubes/vidout/README.md

 VGA Video output on CORTEX-M3.

+* This is a revised version of the code which includes orblcd support code. orblcd allows you to run vidout without a 'real' VGA monitor to test against.
+Take a look at at [orbcode](https://orbcode.org/) for more information on orbuculum in general and orblcd in particular.
+If you don't want to use orblcd then comment out `WITH_ORBLCD_MONITOR=1` in the makefile...TBH, it will still output to a VGA monitor correctly even with orblcd running in parallel, but that just gets confusing. *

 Vidout provides 50 x 18 text output on a STM32F103 CPU (e.g. BluePill)
 using only 24% of the CPU, 1.2K of RAM and 7K of Flash.
 It's intended as a development aid and should be trivial to port to other CPUs.